 Assess the feasibility of ICON-LEPS with IFS-EPS or ICON-EU-EPS BC for operational runs (availability of BC data, computing costs, availability of forecasts, data provision to customers also in view of larger files/total amount compared to COSMO-LEPS)

 Is the ICON-EU-EPS domain large enough to ‘feed’ the new ICON-LEPS domain (critical at the southern boundary)?

+For new (or old BCs): random choice vs. clustering for BC members (see khain et al., https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/met.2137)

 Deliverable: an answer to the question if it is possible to run ICON-LEPS with IC/LB from ICON-EU-EPS.